crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 The Active Deploy service provides fully controlled and customized application update deployments, with zero downtime, with your own Bluemix cloud delivery applications.
 This allows users to update container or cloud foundry applications on IBM Bluemix with zero downtime, by using intelligent update deployment capabilities.
 It allows full control over the deployment configuration and allows mid-stream acceptance testing.

-This lab will show you how to create a sample app, modify it, upload it, and then run the Active Deploy with various options.
+This lab will show you how to create a sample Cloud Foundry app, modify it, upload it, and then run Active Deploy with various options.
 At the end of this lab, you will know how to use Active Deploy with your cloud applications.

 ## Prerequisites
  1. Optional: For more information, reference the [Active Deploy documentation](https://www.ng.bluemix.net/docs/services/ActiveDeploy/index.html).

 ## Task 1: Prepare to deploy your updated application

 This task walks you through setting up a sample application.
-If you already have an application, you can use that application instead of using this sample application.
+If you already have a Cloud Foundry application, you can use that instead of using this sample.

  1. Get the application code to use for this lab and log in to Bluemix